usedhondacivic/usedhondacivic.github.io/projects/pov_display/content.md

-*Paint light into ethereal floating images using a Raspberry Pi Pico MCU*
+*Paint light into ethereal floating images using a Raspberry Pi Pico MCU.*

 ![Three examples of the POV Display running](./assets/figure1_POV_banner.png)

+*This article was published as the first article of Circuit Cellar Magazine [issue #400](https://circuitcellar.com/inside-this-issue/)!*

 ## Project Introduction